Albuquerque Interstate and Highway Accident Attorney

 Despite its relatively small population, car accidents happen all-too-frequently across New Mexico.
 Albuquerque is no exception.
 According to the New Mexico Department of Transportation, there were nearly 50,000 crashes during a recent year.
 These crashes were responsible for 425 deaths and 20,415 injuries.
 Many of these accidents happened on Albuquerque’s three interstates or another large highway.
 When higher speeds are involved, collisions can result in devastating consequences.

 If you’ve been injured in an interstate crash, contact an Albuquerque highway accident lawyer.
-Burt Parnall and the team at Parnall Law have the experience, knowledge, and dedication you’re looking for in an Albuquerque interstate accident lawyer.
+Bert Parnall and the team at Parnall Law have the experience, knowledge, and dedication you’re looking for in an Albuquerque interstate accident lawyer.

 You might be owed compensation, and we are ready to fight for what you may be owed.
 We offer a 30-day client satisfaction guarantee, something you won’t get from just any injury lawyer.
 To learn more about how we can help you with your interstate accident case, call any of our New Mexico offices, visit our contact page, or talk to one of our live chat agents.